kate2797/meme-generator-react/README.md

 # Meme Generator

-A toy project bootstrapped with [Create React App](https://github.com/facebook/create-react-app) that I created to work on my React skills.
-The API returns the 100 most popular meme images at the time, you provide the funny captions!
-Play with the project [here](https://kate2797.github.io/meme-generator-react/) ✨.
+A pet project I bootstrapped with Create React App to hone my React skills.
+The API fetches the 100 most popular meme images, and you add the funny captions!

 ## Features
 * Generate a new meme image (with the help of the imgflip API)